 130 E. Yorba Linda Boulevard, Placentia

 The Placentia farmers market is a weekly year round event with over 30 vendors offering a selection of certified produce, various food items, and handmade goods from local crafters.
-Vendors include Cali Fresh Farm, Bee Ladies Honey, Organic Living Lettuce Farm, Arizona Jack’s Beef Jerky, Old Town Baking Co., OC Doggie Dinners, Terra Nova Soaps, Grace Aprons, Lorris Seasonal Woodcraft and more.
+Vendors may vary, but in the past, has included Cali Fresh Farm, Bee Ladies Honey, Organic Living Lettuce Farm, Arizona Jack’s Beef Jerky, Old Town Baking Co., OC Doggie Dinners, Terra Nova Soaps, Grace Aprons, Lorris Seasonal Woodcraft and more.
 Shuttle service is available from various locations.

 Rossmoor Certified Farmers Market